-The first building, the Science Center, now the University Transfer Center, was constructed
+The first building, the Science Center, now the Red Oak Center, was constructed in

-in 1969 and 1970.
-While that was being built, the college held its first classes in
+1969 and 1970.
+While that was being built, the college held its first classes in downtown

 Since its early days, Nicolet has provided superior technical programs and has grown to offer options for pursuing a bachelors degree along with opportunities for personal enrichment.
 Nicolet has also established outreach centers to extend to all corners of the 4,000-square-mile district, including the three Native American communities.